2024 Solar Incentives Guide for Belchertown, MA - Tax Credits & Rebates

 State & Local Solar Incentives

 Some solar incentives may be provided by state and local governments.
-Similar to federal incentives, these might include tax credits, rebates and more.
-The incentives — which may be given by the state of Massachusetts, or by your county or municipality — could be offered for only a limited time, or on an ongoing basis.
+Like with federal incentives, these can include tax credits, rebates and more.
+These solar incentives — which may be provided by the state of Massachusetts, or by your county or municipality — might be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Belchertown

-Solar energy use nationwide has significantly increased in the last 15 years, in part due to the increase in availability of solar incentives.
-You might receive these incentives from your local utility company, the Massachusetts government or the federal government.
-Reaching out to your local Belchertown solar panel installation expert is a great first step towards making sure you get all the incentives you qualify for when you switch to solar energy.
+Solar energy use nationwide has increased enormously in the last 15 years, in part due to the increase in availability of solar incentives.
+You can obtain these incentives from your local utility company, the Massachusetts government or the federal government.
+We suggest talking to your local Belchertown solar installer for more information about these incentives and to be sure that you're getting all the money you can for your solar system.

 EcoWatch's Belchertown, MA Solar Incentives FAQs

-An excellent idea would be to talk to a representative from the company that installed your solar panels – or get in touch with a local Belchertown solar installer — to learn about which incentives you might qualify for.
+Your best bet is to talk to the company that installed your solar system – or call a local Belchertown solar installer — to better understand which incentives you may qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Can I claim incentives both towards the initial cost of solar panels, and later as reimbursement?

-Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
-Depending on precisely which incentives you are eligible for, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and getting the most money possible.
+Yes, you can receive both rebates and tax credits towards the cost of your solar panels.
+Depending on which incentives you are claiming, they may apply in a different order.
+Be sure to talk to your solar installer or a local tax professional to ensure that you are claiming the correct incentives and getting the most money you can.

 Can I use a combination of multiple types of renewable energy to power my home?